django/deps/accepted/0201-simplified-routing-syntax.rst

 ``uuid``
     Accepts UUIDs

-Furthermore, an interface for registering custom converters is provided:
+Furthermore, an interface for registering custom converters will be provided:

 .. code-block:: python